Gluesticks Blog

 This corn dog bites recipe is the real deal.
 Hot dogs are sliced and dipped into cornbread batter then fried to perfection.
 Dip in your favorite sauces---this corn dog recipe will become a favorite!

-You might like our homemade egg rolls recipe!
+You might like our homemade egg rolls or restaurant-style crispy chicken tenders!

 Watch our step by step video!